Below you’ll find a summary of each of the four elements of the Dell Technologies Management Challenge.

-The sport of adventure racing is sweeping the UK at a phenomenal rate.
-Adventure racing is one of the few sports where just completing a race is often considered a victory.
-Emphasis is placed on teamwork rather than individual achievement
+The sport of adventure racing is sweeping the UK at a phenomenal rate, as one of the few sports where just completing a race is often considered a victory.
+It offers an easy crossover for cyclists, runners, walkers and water sport enthusiasts with an emphasis on teamwork, rather than individual achievement.

 Stage 1 – Mountain Bike (10.4km)